-We first examined F-actin structures in these cell lines and found that, strikingly, shIQGAP1, shLGR5-86, and shLGR5-89 cell lines all displayed a significant loss of cortical F-actin and showed an overall disorganized cytoskeletal structure when compared to control cell lines (Fig. 7B, lower panels).
-Correspondingly, loss of LGR5 expression resulted in reduced levels of IQGAP1 localized to the plasma membrane at cell-cell adhesion sites (Fig. 7C-D).
-Using ICC, we also analyzed Ecadherin and β-catenin, which are critical to the formation and stabilization of cell-cell adhesion (24).
-Loss of LGR5 or IQGAP1 resulted decreased membranein associated \( \beta\)-catenin accompanied by increased β-catenin levels in the cytoplasm (Fig. 7E-F), which was also confirmed by WB (Fig. 7A, lower panel).
-However, we did not observe any obvious changes in the level of E-cadherin or its localization (Supplementary Fig. S3).
-These results suggest that LGR5-IQGAP1 functions to regulate β-catenin localization and is for the formation and/or essential stabilization of cortical F-actin.
+E-cadherin and β -catenin, which are critical to the formation and stabilization of cell-cell adhesion (24).
+Loss of LGR5 or IQGAP1 resulted in decreased membrane-associated β catenin accompanied by increased β -catenin levels in the cytoplasm (Fig. 7, E and F), which were also confirmed by WB (Fig. 7A, lower panel).
+However, we did not observe any obvious changes in the level of E-cadherin or its localization (supplemental Fig. S3).
+These results suggest that LGR5-IQGAP1 functions to regulate β -catenin localization and is essential for the formation and/or stabilization of cortical F-actin.

-Formation of stable E-cadherinmediated cell-cell adhesion depends on cortical F-actin which is connected to the adhesion complex via $\alpha$ -catenin (44).
-The loss of cortical F-actin in LGR5 and IQGAP1 KD cells suggests that loss of LGR5-IQGAP1 interaction may decrease cell-cell adhesion.
-Using the Calcein-AM fluorescence-based cell-cell adhesion assay, we demonstrated that KD of LGR5 resulted in a reduction in cell-cell adhesion (Fig. 8A).
-Poorly organized cortical F-actin is also expected to have increased levels of soluble E-cadherin (45).
-Indeed, we found that LoVo cells lacking LGR5 showed significant increase in the ratio of soluble vs insoluble E-cadherin when extracted by NP-40 (Fig. 8B-C).
+Formation of stable E-cadherin-mediated cell- cell adhesion depends on cortical F-actin, which is connected to the adhesion complex via α -catenin (44).
+The loss of cortical F-actin in LGR5 and IQGAP1 KD cells suggests that loss of LGR5-IQGAP1 interaction may decrease cell- cell adhesion.
+Using the calcein-AM fluorescence-based cell- cell adhesion assay, we demonstrated that KD of LGR5 resulted in a reduction in cell- cell adhesion (Fig. 8A).
+Cells with poorly organized cortical F-actin are also expected to have increased levels of soluble E-cadherin (45).
+Indeed, we found that LoVo cells lacking LGR5 showed a significant increase in the ratio of soluble versus insoluble E-cadherin when extracted by Nonidet P-40 (Fig. 8, B and C).

-As overexpression of LGR5-WT led to decrease in phosphorylation of Ser-1441/1443 of IQGAP1 and consequently increased Rac1 binding to IQGAP1, we tested if the opposite was true in LoVo cells with KD of LGR5.
-Co-IP was performed with an anti-IQGAP1 antibody to pull-down endogenous IQGAP1 in parental, vector, and shLGR5-89 cells (shIQGAP1 cells were included as a negative control for IQGAP1 antibody specificity) (Fig. 8D).
+As overexpression of LGR5-WT led to a decrease in phosphorylation of Ser-1441/1443 of IQGAP1 and consequently increased Rac1 binding to IQGAP1, we tested whether the opposite was true in LoVo cells with KD of LGR5.
+Co-IP was performed with an anti-IQGAP1 antibody to pull down endogenous IQGAP1 in parental, vector, and shLGR5-89 cells (shIQ-GAP1 cells were included as a negative control for IQGAP1 antibody specificity) (Fig. 8D).
 As expected, we found that KD of LGR5 resulted in loss of Rac1 and actin association with IQGAP1 (Fig. 8D).
 Furthermore, the level of IQGAP1 phosphorylation was found to be higher in LGR5 KD cells (Fig. 8E).
-Together with the LGR5 overexpression data, these findings coherently suggest a mechanism where LGR5 reduced phosphorylation of IQGAP1 at Ser-1441/1443 to increase the IQGAP1-Rac1 interaction and ultimately enhance cell-cell adhesion via regulating the actin cytoskeleton.
+Together with the LGR5 overexpression data, these findings coherently suggest a mechanism whereby LGR5 reduces phosphorylation of IQGAP1 at Ser-1441/1443 to increase the IQGAP1-Rac1 interaction and ultimately enhance cell-cell adhesion via regulating the actin cytoskeleton.